atifkhani397/atif_khani/README.md

 # HI this is my own repository
-This is my first and new edit ok! what i do in it it will change and i can view it in the github as well.
+This is my first project which is amazon clone , I hope this Will mean alot and will contribute towards my success Thank you!.